isomerpages/mas-moneysense/_buying-a-home/How home loans work.md

 #### What is a home loan?
 --------------------

 An HDB loan or home loan is money borrowed from HDB or the bank to help you buy your property.
-For HDB flats, you may also be able to tap on housing loans at a&nbsp;[concessionary interest rate](https://www.hdb.gov.sg/cs/infoweb/news-and-publications/publications/hdbspeaks/housing-loan-at-a-concessionary-interest-rate), subject to HDB's criteria.
+For HDB flats, you may also be able to tap on housing loans at [concessionary interest rate](https://www.hdb.gov.sg/residential/servicing-your-hdb-housing-loan/loan-matters/interest-rate), subject to HDB's criteria.

 With a home loan: